zneho3/PatternAnalysis-2025/recognition/FaceBook_solution_47441466/README.md

 torch_geometric
 ```

 These are automatically installed when using the Jupyter notebooks in Google Colab.
+To use in Colab, upload the entire `Facebook_solution_47441466` folder with the Facebook data inside to your Google Drive, adjust your `config.py` locally and then run the notebooks from there.
+First run the training notebook, then the prediction notebook.

 ## Findings